greenheartgames/greenworks/docs/setting.md

 Returns a `Boolean` whether Steam APIs were successfully initialized or not.

 Note: When testing this, you need to launch and log in the Steam Client, and put `steam_appid.txt` under your app directory.

+### greenworks.init()

+Returns a `Boolean` whether Steam APIs were successfully initialized or not.
+The same as `greenworks.init()`, but this API shows better error messages.

+### greenworks.isSteamRunning()

+Returns a `Boolean` whether Steam is running.

 ### greenworks.restartAppIfNecessary(appId)

 * `appId` Integer: The APP ID of your game

 If your app was not launched via Steam, this will signal Steam to launch your app, and then cause your app to quit.

 There's not a moment to lose after you call `restartAppIfNecessary()`, but if it returns `true`, your app is being restarted.

 ### greenworks.getSteamId()

-Returns an 'Object' represents extensive information of the current Steam user.
+Returns an [`SteamID`](friends.md#steamid) object represents the current Steam user.

-* Result `Object`
-  * accountId `Integer`: Steam account ID
-  * staticAccountId `Integer`: Static steam ID
-  * screenName `String`:  Steam screen name
-  * level `Integer`: Steam level
-  * isValid `Boolean`: whether is a valid account
-  * type `Object`: represents user account type
-    * name `String`: User account type name
-    * value `Integer`: User account type id
-  * flags `Object`: represents describing types of user account information
-    * anonymous `Boolean`: whether is an anonymous account
-    * anonymousGameServer `Boolean`: whether is an anonymous game server account
-    * anonymousGameServerLogin `Boolean`: whether is an anonymous game server account login request
-    * anonymousUser`Boolean`: whether is an anonymous user account
-    * chat `Boolean`: whether is a chat account
-    * clan `Boolean`: whether is a clan account
-    * consoleUser `Boolean`: whether is a console user(PSN) account
-    * contentServer `Boolean`: whether is a content server account
-    * gameServer `Boolean`: whether is a game server account
-    * individual  `Boolean`: whether is a individual account
-    * gameServerPersistent `Boolean`: whether is a persistent game server account
-    * lobby `Boolean`: whether is a lobby(chat) account

 ### greenworks.activateAchievement(achievement, success_callback, [error_callback])